 - A. Rationale for Permit Requirements.
 This permit is issued pursuant to CWA section 402 and implementing regulations adopted by EPA.
 EPA developed the requirements in this permit on the basis of information submitted as part of the complete application and monitoring and reporting requirements, and other available information.
 This permit contains Technology-Based Effluent Limitations (TBELs) based on a case-by-case determination using Best Professional Judgment (BPJ) in accordance with 40 CFR 125 and Water Quality Based Effluent Limitations (WQBELs) based on the Puerto Rico Water Quality Standards Regulation (PRWQSR), as amended.
 The accompanying Fact Sheet contains detailed information and rationale for permit requirements. - B. Intent to Issue a Water Quality Certificate.
-Pursuant to CWA section 401(a)(1), after due consideration of the applicable provisions established in the PRWQSR and CWA sections 208(e), 301, 302, 303, 304(e), 306 and 307, on June 14, 2018, the Puerto Rico Environmental Quality Board (EQB) certified that reasonable assurance was determined that the allowed discharge will not cause violations to the applicable water quality standards for the receiving water body if the limitations and monitoring requirements in the Water Quality Certificate are met.
+Pursuant to CWA section 401(a)(1), after due consideration of the applicable provisions established in the PRWQSR and CWA sections 208(e), 301, 302, 303, 304(e), 306 and 307, on September 26, 2018, the Puerto Rico Environmental Quality Board (EQB) certified that reasonable assurance was determined that the allowed discharge will not cause violations to the applicable water quality standards for the receiving water body if the limitations and monitoring requirements in the Water Quality Certificate are met.
 Additional requirements could be required to comply with other sections of the CWA. - C. Impaired Waters and Total Maximum Daily Loads (TMDLs).
-This facility discharges to an impaired water.
-TMDLs have been developed and approved by EPA for the following parameter: Fecal Coliforms.
-The effluent limitations in this permit are consistent with the assumptions and requirements of any Waste Load Allocation (WLA) assigned to the Permittee [40 CFR 122.44(d)(1)(vii)(B)]. - D. Antidegradation and Anti-backsliding Requirements.
+This facility does not discharge to an impaired water. - D. Antidegradation and Anti-backsliding Requirements.
 The discharge is consistent with the federal anti-degradation provisions at 40 CFR 131.12, 72 Federal Register 238 (December 12, 2007, pages 70517-70526), and EQB's Anti-Degradation Policy Implementation Procedure in Attachment A of PRWQSR.
 Some effluent limitations in this permit are less stringent than those in the previous permit and the rationale for these limitations are provided in the Fact Sheet for this permit.
 An anti-backsliding analysis has been conducted and EPA has determined that these limitations are consistent with the anti-backsliding requirements at 40 CFR 122.44(I). - E. Public Participation.
 Federal regulations at 40 CFR 124 require EPA to consider all significant comments on the draft permit received during the public comment period in the development of the final permit.
-EPA has considered and responded in writing to all significant comments submitted during the public comment period.
+Any comments received will be provided in a Responsiveness Summary issued with the final permit